josanvallejo/padics/README.md

-To install the package, simply copy `padics.mac` to your working directory, or make a global installation by copying the file to `/usr/share/maxima/5.42.1/share/contrib` or its Windows/MacOS equivalent.
+To install the package, simply copy `padics.mac` to your working directory, or make a global installation by copying the file to `/usr/share/maxima/5.42.1/share/contrib` (or its Windows/MacOS equivalent).

 The package can be loaded inside a Maxima session by typing
 ```